iit-DLSLab/dls2/modules/plugin/README.md

 * set inputs to the module, read from the DLS2 network
 * get outputs of the module, writing them in the DLS2 network

-The specific Plugin of the module has to be a C++ class inheriting from PeriodicPluginBase.
+The specific Plugin of the module has to be a C++ class inheriting from PeriodicAppPlugin.
 In this way, to run the software module at an arbitrary rate, you need to load from the command line its associated Plugin.
-To do that, the Plugin has to implement the *create_t* fuction, inherited from PeriodicPluginBase class.
+To do that, the Plugin has to implement the *create_t* fuction, inherited from PeriodicAppPlugin class.
 This function is called when loading the Plugin at run-time, and it is responsible to call the Plugin constructor.
 Another function, *destroy_t*, has to be implemented too, to call the Plugin destructor once its instance is destroyed.

 The Plugin has to store internally the following main objects:
 * module object: this is an instance of your module class